stevencurtis/SwiftCoding/ThreadSafeArray/README.md

 }
 ```

-Note: The contents of the actual array can still be messed up bad, but this is not particuarly relevant to this example.
+Note: The contents of the actual array can still be messed up bad, but this is not particularly relevant to this example.

 # Conclusion
 You need to be careful even with value types when in a multi-threaded environment.
 This article has given a rather brief introduction and I hope you've enjoyed it.